wayke-se/wayke-ecom-js/README.md

 ## Configuring

-By default the package reads an environment variable called `WAYKE_ECOM_API_ADDRESS` to know the location of the restful API.
+By default the library reads an environment variable called `WAYKE_ECOM_API_ADDRESS` to know the location of the restful API.
 However, this is not always possible or the desired behavior - so as an alternative configuration option, a SDK consumer can manually bind an address for the API.
 This should preferrably be done in a setup file in the consuming project, and only run once:

     import { config } from "@wayke-se/ecom";